-Presenters: Meghan Miller, Ph.D.

-- 1. Engage in reflection on learning accomplishments over the course of the year. - 2.
-Integrate a lifecourse perspective with policy, advocacy, and stakeholder perspectives. - 3.
+Pr esenters: Meghan Miller, Ph.D.
+1. 2. earning Objectives: Engage in reflection on learning accomplishments over the course of the year.
+Integrate a lifecourse perspective with policy, advocacy, and stakeholder perspectives.
 Describe three ways in which you will apply the knowledge you gained in this seminar to your future work.